U.S. Route 6: Modern history

 As part of the 1964 state highway renumbering in California, US 6 was truncated to its intersection with US 395 at Bishop.
 The portions of the former route that did not overlap other routes, including US 395 and I-110/SR 110, were redesignated as SR 14.

 Starting in early 1983, US 6 was a discontinuous route for almost one year, due to a massive landslide that destroyed the town of Thistle, Utah.
 The highway was rebuilt by blasting a path higher up the canyon wall.
 The landslide remains the most costly in the history of the U.S.

 Since the 1970s, portions of US 6 in Iowa have been moved permanently onto I-80.
 The first section, between US 71 and Adair, was rerouted in 1972.
 In 1980, three lengthy sections were moved onto the Interstate: 26 mi in western Iowa between Adair and Dexter, 25 mi in central Iowa between Altoona and Newton, and 20 mi in eastern Iowa between Wilton and Davenport.
 On July 1, 2003, 15 mi between Dexter and Adel were turned over to Dallas County.
 US 6, which had previously split away from I-80 at the Dexter exit, was continued along I-80 to the US 169 interchange at De Soto, and then along US 169 to Adel.

-In 2015, the American Association of State Highway and Transportation Officials (AASHTO) approved a request from the Colorado Department of Transportation to eliminate US 6 through the city of Rifle, meaning that US 6 is now discontinuous between Rifle and Grand Junction.
+In 2015, the American Association of State Highway and Transportation Officials (AASHTO) approved a request from the Colorado Department of Transportation to eliminate US 6 through the city of Rifle, meaning that US 6 is now discontinuous between Rifle and Grand Junction, although current signage does not reflect this change.